 Ceiling fixtures are an element of design that is often overlooked by landlords.
 Too many rental units feature unattractive overhead lighting that gives the property an overall dumpy look.

-By contrast, providing gorgeous overhead lighting is one of the best ways for Los Angeles property owners to set their apartment apart from the pack, and increase the overall property value.
+By contrast, providing gorgeous overhead lighting is one of the best ways for property owners to set their apartment apart from the pack, and increase the overall property value.
 Lighting is an often underestimated secret weapon.
 Especially when it comes to providing an attractive and marketable atmosphere and ambiance in any type of space.

 When it comes to providing great lighting, overhead lighting is step one.
 Not only does smartly designed overhead lighting give landlords a perfect design canvas to build off of, but well thought out ceiling fixtures will create a fundamental light source to lift the mood and vibe of the entire space.

-That’s why Blueground apartments are always outfitted with stylish overhead lighting options that are designed to make an L.A. apartment more appealing and manageable.
+That’s why Blueground apartments are always outfitted with stylish overhead lighting options that are designed to make an apartment more appealing and manageable.
 Qualified experts will handle every aspect of the design so that landlords don’t have to take on the added stress of becoming decorators.

 Living rooms and common areas provide adequate space to get creative and add a variety of textured ceiling fixtures.
 The only rule to keep in mind?
 Property owners should aim to keep lighting evenly spaced at three triangular points.
 This includes floor and wall lighting as well.